Concerned Women for America: Abortion

-Same-sex marriage
+Marriage

-As a supporter of traditional gender roles and the nuclear family, the CWA publicly defends western familialism and the subjugation of women.
+As a supporter of traditional gender roles and the nuclear family, the CWA publicly defends western familialism and the subservience of women.
 As such, the CWA is a supporter of the sanctity of marriage and reproduction, and strongly opposes divorce.

 Regarding the defense of the family, the CWA was a latecomer to the opposition of the ERA.
-The CWA believes that the woman's place is within the home, therefore the rights set forth by the ERA threatened the traditional nuclear family.
+The CWA believes that women's place is in the home; therefore, the rights set forth by the ERA threatened the traditional nuclear family.
 The CWA built a national network of prayer chains in opposition to the ERA.
 The CWA was a supporter of the Defense of Marriage Act as DOMA declared homosexual marriages to be illegal, thus supporting the CWA's ideals of both heterosexuality and marriage.

 The CWA believes it is a Christian's duty to start a family, explaining their general disapproval of those who do not wish to have children.
 More specifically, these familial ideals tie into the CWA's understanding of women and motherhood; as expressed by founder Beverly LaHaye, women have a "natural" desire to be mothers, leading to the organization's encouragement of women's domesticity through stay-at-home motherhood.

 The CWA opposed the 1988 Act for Better Child Care (H.R.
 3660), which would have provided government-sponsored child care for families in which both parents are working.
 The CWA also testified against the Family and Medical Leave Act of 1993 on the premise that it was biased against those who could not afford to take leave.

 In support of these ideals, the CWA opposes pornography, believing that consumption of such media can disrupt traditional family values, as well as promote domestic violence.
 More specifically, the CWA "contends that pornography persuades men to demean their wives, to ruin their marriages, and to engage in illicit sexual behaviors".
 In addition, the CWA claims that the proliferation of and lack of regulation for pornography promotes gay rights and premarital sex, both of which it strongly opposes.